 - Most fruit

-Here’s a healthy aging tip: Anyone over the age of 50 should be getting 22-28 grams of fiber per day.
-Whole grain products typically retain a good amount of fiber, which is why it is always better to choose whole grains over refined or enriched flour.
+Anyone over the age of 50 should be getting 22-28 grams of fiber per day.
+Whole grain products typically retain a good amount of fiber, which is why it is always better to choose whole grain over refined or enriched flour.

-Simple carbohydrates such as sucrose, often found in sweets and desserts, should be eliminated from your diet or avoided altogether.
-While these are a quick source of energy, they are also quickly digested, often leaving you fatigued.
+Avoid simple carbohydrates such as sucrose, often found in sweets and desserts, should be eliminated from your diet or avoided altogether.
+While these are a quick source of energy, they are also quickly digested, often leaving behind fatigue.
 Simple carbohydrates can also contribute to unhealthy weight gain and diabetes.

 - Nuts and seeds